trattner/trattner.github.io/_posts/2020-6-1-positive-sum.md

 - [question on Moore’s law digitizing media, education, art, plumbing](https://overcast.fm/+L0YX7w7g8/20:53)
 - [question on writing style and voice](https://overcast.fm/+L0YUU0rRE/16:48).

-This last one was particularly awesome.
+This last podcast was particularly awesome as a whole.
 It was his most useful advice thus far in terms of interpersonal marketing tactics that can be applied to myriad daily situations.
 I highly recommend listening to that episode.
 His main thrust is under 15 minutes long.
-And his answer to my question is sublime.
+And his answer to my question is also sublime.

 Seth rigorously cultivates his unique contribution to the [unending conversation](http://kairos.technorhetoric.net/2.1/features/brent/burke.htm) that is our world.
 His stance on culture and education informs his speech and [projects](https://seths.blog/2014/07/thirty-years-of-projects/).
 He seems to have the moral motivation that Bret Victor describes beautifully in the ["Inventing on Principle"](https://vimeo.com/36579366) talk.